garretthilberling/pet-fetcher/README.md

 * [Credits](#Credits)

 ## Description
-Pet-Fetcher is a full stack application designed to allow pet users to post listings of dogs who need a home.
+Pet&#128062;Fetcher is a full stack application designed to allow pet users to post listings of dogs who need a home.
 Users can upload a picture of their pet and it will be stored in the database.
 The languages and technologies used to build this application are: JavaScript, ES6, MySQL, mysql2, Sequelize, bcrypt, express, express-handlebars, express-session, connext-session-sequelize, body-parser, CSS, Tailwind CSS, UIKit, & the implementation of the MVC file structure.

 ## Usage
 Simply create an account and post your furry friend!
 Feel free to leave a comment and like other users' posts!